Beyond Meat sees Q2 sales jump on restaurant demand

 Plant-based meat maker Beyond Meat said Thursday that its revenue jumped 32% in the second quarter as demand from restaurants returned.

+But the company’s shares dropped after it forecast lower-than-expected third-quarter sales.
+Beyond Meat said uncertainty about the coronavirus is among the things weighing on its sales projections.

 Beyond Meat’s U.S. food-service sales more than tripled in the April-June period as more dining rooms reopened and people ate out.
+TGI Fridays, Dunkin’ and Del Taco are among the chains that carry Beyond Meat products.

-But its retail demand fell 14%, reflecting a drop from 2020’s pandemic stockpiling.
+But Beyond Meat’s U.S. retail demand fell 14%, reflecting a drop from 2020’s pandemic stockpiling.

+International revenue more than doubled to $48 million on stronger retail and food-service sales.

 El Segundo, California-based Beyond Meat reported $149.4 million in revenue for the second quarter, beating Wall Street’s forecast of $141 million, according to analysts polled by FactSet.